microsoft/devicescript/website/docs/getting-started/hardware.md

 ## Uploading DeviceScript bytecode

-Click on the chip to start flasing the DeviceScript bytecode to your Raspberry Pico.
+Click on the chip to start flashing the DeviceScript bytecode to your Raspberry Pico.
 It will automatically reflash when it detects changes.